 We’ve been publishing a little less recently, but we promise we don’t forget you!
 And promised, we will prepare a short article to tell you about our return.
 But know that everything is going very well, we have just finished assembling our furniture in our new apartment in Zurich and I started working last week!
 But we’ll get back to that!

-Dresden, a whole history
+Dresden, first a little history

 To help you better discover this city, I will talk to you about the different districts I have explored.